-The rehabilitation of Crossan’s M & A Market has been a multi-year, multi-phase project spearheaded by Friends of Crossan’s, the Town of Yampa, and Historic Routt County.
-HRC is proud to be the fiscal agent and project manager of the Crossan’s rehab.
+The rehabilitation of Crossan’s M & A Market was a multi-year, multi-phase project spearheaded by Friends of Crossan’s, the Town of Yampa, and Historic Routt County.
+HRC was proud to be the fiscal agent and project manager of the Crossan’s rehab.

 Rehabilitation Phase 1

 November 2013 marked the much-anticipated ground-breaking for the Crossan’s M & A Market Project.
 Led by contractor John Dobell with Dobell Contracting Company, Inc., work was accomplished to demolish the sidewalks, de-construct a shed in the back of the building and lift the building by about three feet so it can sit safely and securely on its new, stable foundation.

 The purpose of Phase 2 was to rehabilitate the exterior and first floor interior of the market.
 This phase involved reinstalling utility lines including water, sewer, power, gas, telephone and fire suppression; rehabilitation of exterior siding and trim; replacement of roofing; rehabilitation of storefront windows, exterior doors, interior trim; and replacement of the wood floor in the mercantile area.
 Phase 2 was funded by a $200,000 SHF grant matched by a $400,000 Department of Local Affairs grant.
 Thanks to Jan Kaminski, Principal/Architect of Mountain Architecture Design Group, John Dobell of Dobell Contracting Company, and the hard work of so many others, we completed phase 2 in 2017.

 Rehabilitation Phase 3